 Microsoft Edge is a built-in app that you can’t uninstall but you can use the repair option to fix minor problems with the edge browser.
-This option also uninstall the app from your PC and then re-install it (If needed), without any manual intervention from your end.
+This option also uninstall the app from your PC and then re-installs it (If needed), without any manual intervention from your end.

-- Press the Windows key + X and select Apps and features,
+- Press the Windows key + X and select Apps and Features,

 - This will display all installed app lists on your computer

-- Scroll down to locate Microsoft edge, select it and click on Modify option
+- Scroll down to locate Microsoft Edge, select it and click on Modify option

 - This will open the window with the option to repair the edge browser,